 In some women, the changes may lead to feeling sad and depressed.
 If you are having a hard time with your emotions, ask for the social worker in the NICU.
 Or, talk to your doctor.
 It is OK to ask for help.

 By taking care of yourself, you are taking care of your baby too.
 Your baby needs your love and touch to grow and improve.

-Thomson-Salo F. Care of the long-stay infant and parents.
-In: Martin RJ, Fanaroff AA, Walsh MC.
+Friedman SH, Thomson-Salo F, Ballard AR.
+Support for the family.
+In: Martin RJ, Fanaroff AA, Walsh MC, eds.
 Fanaroff and Martin's Neonatal-Perinatal Medicine.
-10th ed.
-Philadelphia, PA: Elsevier Saunders; 2015:chap 48.
+11th ed.
+Philadelphia, PA: Elsevier; 2020:chap 42.